Ciberayllu

-Ciberayllu was a free, non-periodical digital publication developed by a group of Peruvian intellectuals and scholars on Peruvian studies residing in several countries.
+Ciberayllu was a free, non-periodical digital publication developed by a group of Peruvian intellectuals and scholars of Peruvian studies residing in several countries.
 It appeared on the Internet on November 1, 1996, and was one of the first webzines in the Spanish language.
 It was published continuously until July 2010.
 In those fourteen years, nearly 900 original articles signed by more than 230 authors were published on Ciberayllu.

 History

 Ciberayllu was conceived in a private email list, started by Peruvian historian Nelson Manrique.
 Subscribers to the list were Peruvian writers, academics and, in general, people concerned with Andean and Peruvian studies.
 The list included members residing in Peru and elsewhere in America and Europe, several of them part of the Peruvian diaspora of the 1980s, as well as professors and researchers working at universities in Europe and the United States.
 The members of the list referred to the group with the term ayllu, a Quechua word that designates a traditional Andean community.

 The webzine debuted with eight articles and a book review.
 Four articles by the journalist and academic Víctor Hurtado Oviedo, from San José, Costa Rica; two by historian José Luis Rénique, from New York, USA; one by Maruja Martínez, from Lima; and another by Domingo Martínez Castilla, from Missouri, USA.

 After publishing some works by the founding members, Ciberayllu opened itself to receiving unsolicited collaborations.

 During its first decade (1996–2006), the webzine was hosted on an Internet server at the University of Missouri, where one of its promoters worked.
 Starting in January 2007, it continued publication in its own website.
 Since September, 2004, the university stopped hosting the original webzine, but the whole archive is reachable from the current home page.

 Ciberayllu developed a section dedicated to original academic works and testimonies about the Peruvian writer José María Arguedas, entitled Arguediana.